audiomuze/tagminder/README.md

 # Introduction

-tagminder is comprised of two Python scripts that import audio metadata from underlying audio files into a dynamically created SQLite database.
+tagminder is comprised of two Python scripts that import audio metadata from underlying audio files into a dynamically created SQLite database and then process the metadata in order to correct anomalies and enrich the metadata where possible.

-It allows you to affect mass updates / changes using SQL and ultimately write those changes back to the underlying files.
+It enables you to affect mass updates / changes using SQL and ultimately write those changes back to the underlying files.
 It also leverages the puddletag codebase so you need to either install puddletag, or at least pull it from the git repo to be able to access its code, specifically puddletag/puddlestuff/audioinfo.

 Tags are read/written using the Mutagen library as used in puddletag.
 Requires Python 3.x.